godotengine/godot-docs/tutorials/audio/audio_buses.rst

 .. image:: img/audio_buses4.png

-For information on what each effect does see :ref:`doc_audio_effects`.
+For information on what each effect does, see :ref:`doc_audio_effects`.

 Automatic bus disabling
 -----------------------